jamespankhurst/jamespankhurst/README.md

-### Hallo 👋
+### Greetings 👋

-I've always been a 'solo' coder, not out of choice, but being self taught never 'fitted-in', didn't adhere to the coding 'standards'.
+I've always been a 'solo' coder, and didn't really adhere to the coding 'standards'.

-Git enables me to display my coding, and more importantly learn the standards that are required.
+Git enables me to learn the standards that are required and collaborate.

 <!--